accs-uaa/akveg-map/README.md

-# Beringian Vegetation Ecological Atlas
+# Vegetation Foliar Cover Maps for North American Beringia
-Ecological atlas of quantitative vegetation and soils patterns for North American Beringia.
+Continuous foliar cover maps of vegetation species and aggregates for North American Beringia (arctic and boreal Alaska and Yukon).

 *Author*: Timm Nawrocki, Alaska Center for Conservation Science, University of Alaska Anchorage

 *Created On*: 2019-10-22

-*Last Updated*: 2020-01-09
+*Last Updated*: 2020-08-19

-*Description*: Scripts for the data acquisition, data manipulation, statistical modeling, results post-processing, and accuracy assessment for the quantitative mapping of vegetation and soils properties in North American Beringia.
+*Description*: Scripts for data acquisition, data manipulation, statistical modeling, results post-processing, and accuracy assessment for the quantitative mapping of vegetation in North American Beringia.

 ## Getting Started